hilalturkaslan/Ai_cs/README.md

-ai app is a for do it an ai sample study case
+ai app is a for do then a ai  study case